 Head of Department – Dean Tomkins

-The Media Studies curriculum is designed for students to develop their creative, technical and analytical skills, whilst developing an individual awareness and understanding of the media world around them.
+The Media Studies curriculum is also designed for students to develop their creative, technical and analytical skills, whilst developing an individual awareness and understanding of the media world around them.
 The Curriculum provides students with the opportunity to explore personal interests and develop creative skills accordingly, whilst getting hands-on experience of professional software programmes, such as Photoshop and PremierPro editing suite.

 Year 9 - Foundation Year